What COVARIS does

 Claim boundary

 COVARIS does not predict outcomes or prove causal effects.
-It provides planning-stage environmental context intelligence for sponsor-led clinical trial decisions.
+It provides external context intelligence for sponsor-led planning, evidence generation and interpretation.

 COVARIS ApS